 Becoming parents using a sperm donor as a same sex couple

-About 35% of Cryos private clients are lesbian couples trying to conceive with the help of a sperm donor.
-Using donor sperm is a good option because one of the women can then be genetically related to the child.
-By using a sperm donor, there is also the advantage of full parental rights for the woman carrying the child – or for both women in the same sex relationship – as sperm donors renounce any parental rights of the donor children.
+We care about being a LGBT+ friendly sperm bank and about 35% of people we help are lesbian couples trying to conceive with donor sperm.
+Using a sperm donor to become pregnant is a good option because one of the women can then be genetically related to the child.
+By using donor sperm, there is also the advantage of full parental rights for the woman carrying the child – or for both women in the same sex relationship – as sperm donors renounce any parental rights of the donor children.
 Different countries have different legislation with regards to parental rights as a lesbian couple.
 You should investigate the legislation in your own country to know how and if both women can have legal parental rights of the child.

-If you are in a lesbian relationship and you are ready to start your journey towards parenthood, there are some considerations to take into account.
+As a LGBT+ friendly sperm bank, we want to help you start your journey towards parenthood.
+Before the journey starts, there are some considerations to take into account.
 For example, you need to consider how to become mothers, who will carry the baby, and how to tell the child about how he or she came into the world.
 We have gathered a list of considerations to take into account when you want to become parents.

 What are the options?

 As a same sex couple consisting of two women, you have different options to create the family of your dreams.
 The decision can rely on different factors such as the legislation in your country, your economic situation and personal wishes for your future family.
 Some of the options are adoption, using a friend as a donor, co-parenting and using donor sperm for fertility treatment.

 Follow the link to read more about how lesbian couples can fulfil their dream of a baby.